VolumeGraphics/traits/README.md

 - Only some of these problems could be mitigated, e.g. through precompiled traits

 > [!CAUTION]
-> **I therefore explicitly advise against using traits in productive applications.**
+> **I therefore explicitly advise against using this library in productive applications.**

 While I am very happy with the outcome, such library-level implementations ultimately highlight the weaknesses of C++ and hopefully increase the incentives for the C++ committee to address these shortcomings in the language itself, as they emphasize the community's need for such features.